ICJIA/icjia-gata-next-2020/src/markdown/pages/technical-assistance.md

 ## REGISTER

-Check back regularly as new sites and dates are [posted weekly](/registration).
+Check back regularly as new Live Session dates and times are [posted weekly](/registration).

+A recorded Technical Assistance workshop can be viewed [HERE.](http://https://icjia.az1.qualtrics.com/jfe/form/SV_6QfIxlHYkidZyQt)

 ## COST

 Participants in these workshops can register free of charge.

 ## HOST A TRAINING

 At this time ICJIA is not scheduling in-person workshops.
 We encourage you and your staff to register for the on-line 2-part workshop.
 Each workshop is 1.5hrs long, and participants must register for BOTH, Part 1 & Part 2.